 Above: Clearweed is an annual growing from wind dispersed seeds.
 As shown above along the path in the Woodland Garden you will usually find them growing in small groups.

-Below: 1st photo - Note the smooth translucency of the stem and leaf stalk and the small size of the visible flower heads.
-2nd photo - The distinctive leaf with large teeth and a set of 3 main parallel veins.
+Below: 1st photo - The distinctive leaf with large teeth and a set of 3 main parallel veins.
+2nd and 3rd photos -Note the smooth translucency of the stem and leaf stalk and the small size of the visible flower heads.

 Below: Comparison drawings of Clearweed and Wood Nettle.
 Both drawings ©Flora of North America.